alex-klyuev/bitcoin-mini-apps/README.md

 alias get-block="node /<path>/bitcoin-mini-apps/utils/cli-tools/getBlock.js"
 ```

-Now use get-block on the command line to get a block object from a block header number
+Now use get-block on the command line to get a block object from a block header number.